mixxxdj/mixxx/source/chapters/user_interface.rst

 occur throughout the track.
 The larger, zoomed-in waveform is called the :term:`waveform overview`, while the smaller, zoomed-out version of the waveform is called the :term:`waveform summary`.
-The white lines on the waveform overview are called :term:`beat markers`, and they indicate the locations of beats in the audio.
+The white lines on the waveform overview are called :term:`beatgrid`, and they indicate the locations of beats in the audio.
 The vertical line in the center of the waveform overview indicates the playback point of the deck.
 Clicking on either the waveform or the spinning vinyl widget allows you to scratch the track as if you were using vinyl or a